Troubleshooting permission and access issues - AWS Audit Manager

 Note

 For audit owners, we recommend that you use the AWSAuditManagerAdministratorAccess policy.
-For more information, see Recommended policies for user personas in Audit Manager.
+For more information, see Recommended policies for user personas in AWS Audit Manager.

 I can't perform an action in Audit Manager